robric/dockerwindows/README.md

 * ssh (dedicated port 1022) to connect to the container
 * shared volume to exchange file with my windows computer

+And well that was also a way to get a better grasp at building dockers (i.e. crafting my own dockerfile) :-)

 ## Docker installation

 * Install  docker desktop from <https://www.docker.com/get-started>